zooniverse/decals/python/b_to_zooniverse/upload_procedure.md

 - Run `upload_decals.py`.
 If re-running on the same day with the same `subjects_not_yet_added_name`, you will need to delete the (potentially empty) previously created set from the [lab](https://www.zooniverse.org/lab/5733/subject-sets) first.

 ## Important Follow-up (Don't Skip This!)
+- Verify that the subject images look okay and have the correct total number [in the lab](https://www.zooniverse.org/lab/5733/subject-sets).
-- Update the `decals` repo wiki with a brief description of the subject set, following the previous pattern.
+- Update the `galaxy-zoo-panoptes` [repo wiki](https://github.com/zooniverse/galaxy-zoo-panoptes/wiki/DECALS-DR5-Subject-Set-History) with a brief description of the subject set, following the previous pattern.
-- I
+- Activate the new subject set for the [DR5 workflow](https://www.zooniverse.org/lab/5733/workflows/6122). **DO NOT** deactivate the previous subject set - the Panoptes classifications count will be reset to 0.
+- If a large batch has been completed or uploaded, thank the volunteers on [Talk]().
+Most contributions come from a small number of dedicated volunteers!

 *Note: don't try to automate/optimize.*